 Staff may generate revenue and account for it in the activity funds through earnings from the school store, campus-wide fundraisers and the vending machines in the staff workrooms.
 The campus principal may elect to take a percentage (25%) of the net profit from school stores and campus-wide fundraisers and deposit it into the staff incentive account in the activity fund.
-Teachers may receive the commissions from the vending machines in their workroom or other locations that students do not access.
+Commissions from the vending machines in teacher workrooms or other locations that students do not access may be deposited to the staff account.
 Please refer to policies regarding vending machines as issued by the District's School Health Advisory Council.